What to do if…

 Short answer

-Get prompt medical evaluation—same day if it’s growing quickly or you also have redness/heat/pain, fever/chills, or you feel unwell.
-If your lips/tongue/throat are swelling, you have trouble breathing, or you might pass out, call 911 now.
+Get prompt medical evaluation, usually the same day, if the lump or swelling is growing quickly, painful, red, warm, or you also have fever, chills, or feel unwell.
+If your lips, tongue, face, or throat are swelling, you have trouble breathing or swallowing, or you might pass out, call 911 now.

 Do not do these things